-6. THE CHIP (RFID) IN THE EDL AND EIC PRESENTS A RISK OF LOCATION TRACKING OF THE CARDHOLDER
+6. THE EIC'S TECHNOLOGY (RFID) PRESENTS A RISK OF LOCATION TRACKING OF THE EIC CARDHOLDER

-The U.S. requires that the Manitoba EDL and EIC contain Radio Frequency Identification (RFID) technology.
+The U.S. requires that the Manitoba EIC contain Radio Frequency Identification (RFID) technology.
 This technology uses a chip whose unique identification number can be read by a scanning device for the purpose of automatic identification at the U.S. border.

-Without protection, the "passive" RFID chip used in each EDL and EIC could be read by an unintended RFID card reader, allowing the movements of the cardholder to be tracked.
+Without protection, the "passive" RFID chip used in each EIC could be read by an unintended RFID card reader, allowing the movements of the EIC cardholder to be tracked.

-7. THE PROTECTIVE SLEEVE ISSUED WITH EACH MANITOBA EDL AND EIC PREVENTS THIS RISK, BUT THE CARDHOLDER MUST ALWAYS BE VIGILANT
+7. THE PROTECTIVE SLEEVE ISSUED WITH EACH MANITOBA EIC PREVENTS THIS RISK, BUT THE CARDHOLDER MUST ALWAYS BE VIGILENT

-The Manitoba EIC and EDL Program recognizes this privacy risk raised by the RFID technology.
-When an EDL or EIC is issued, a protective sleeve will be provided to be kept on the card to block the ability of an RFID reader to scan the chip in the card without the cardholder's knowledge.
+The Manitoba EIC Program recognizes this privacy risk raised by the RFID technology.
+When an EIC is issued, a protective sleeve will be provided to be kept on the card to block the ability of an RFID reader to scan the EIC's chip without the cardholder's knowledge.

-It is important that a Manitoba EDL or EIC be kept in its protective sleeve at all times, except when used at the U.S. border.
+It is important that a Manitoba EIC be kept in its protective sleeve at all times, except when used at the U.S. border.
 The responsibility of privacy protection always rests with the cardholder because, if the sleeve is not used properly, his or her privacy will be at risk.